-- Digitalisation - Innovation and agility - Improved informed decision making - Effective stakeholder engagement and collaboration - Ensure robust systems and processes are in place to leverage on technology and innovation. - Strive to adapt best practices that would enhance governance and risk controls.
+- Building an organisation of repute by carrying forward the rich heritage of technical know-how in the banking industry. - Remain a value-driven institution based on the foundations of trust, mutual respect, integrity, and creativity engraved in corporate culture and way of banking. - 3 Ensure robust systems and processes are in place to leverage on technology and innovation. - 4 Strive to adapt best practices that would enhance governance and risk controls.